OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk-introduction.md

 ### 1. Orbit Chain Deployment

 A primary function of the Orbit SDK is the deployment of a new Orbit chain.
 The initial step in setting up an Orbit chain involves determining the type that best fits your needs.
-We offer four distinct types of Orbit chains:
+We offer three distinct types of Orbit chains:

 1. **[Rollup Orbit Chains](/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md)**: These Orbit chains offer Ethereum-grade security by batching, compressing, and posting data to the parent chain, akin to the <a data-quicklook-from="arbitrum-one">Arbitrum One</a> chain as a rollup chain.
 You can read more on the [orbit rollup deployment page](/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md).